sghael/speedy_c2dm/README.markdown

 Speedy_C2DM will work with Rails 3.x & Ruby 1.9x.
 It has not been tested on previous versions or Rails or Ruby, and may or may not work with those versions.

+##Backwards Compatibility

+v1.0.0 is not backwards compatible with previous version.
+If you are migrating from a version prior to v1.0.0 please see the new usage instructions below.

 ##Usage

 For a Rails app, a good place to put the following would be in config/initializers/speedy_c2dm.rb :